Pine Grosbeaks start to move into populated urban areas.

 Pine Siskins return to lower elevations and feeders this month.

 Bluebird and other nest boxes need to be cleaned out this month to prepare for winter roosting.

 First juncos and American Tree Sparrows can appear this month.

 Beavers are very active in the evenings while caching a winter supply of food.

-Autumn colours peak in October.
+Autumn colours peak in early October.

 Brown and Brook Trout spawn.

 Big Lake on the west side of St. Albert is a staging location (a place birds gather prior to group migration) for swans and other waterfowl.

 Rough-legged hawks are on the move down to the prairies.